testdummies/iRacer/README.md

+GO TO NotModulesYet
-GO TO NOTMODULESYET TO WORK ON CODE SNIPPETS AND NOT iRacer_modules.
+TO WORK ON CODE SNIPPETS,
+Keep main directory for iRacer_modules.